auraphp/Aura.Http/README.md

 Cookies and cookie authorization
 --------------------------------

 Note: Currently the CookieJar file that Curl creates is incompatible with the Streams CookieJar file and vis versa.

- Logging into a site using cookies (Although if the site has CSRF protection in place this won't work):
+Logging into a site using cookies (although if the site has CSRF protection in place this won't work):

 ```php
 <?php